zitadel/actions/actions-v2-cloudflare-workers/deployment-utility/README.md

 ---

 ## Troubleshooting
-The `wrangler.toml` file used to upload the enables observability, which makes it easier to troubleshoot issues with the code.
+The `wrangler.toml` file used to upload the worker enables observability, which makes it easier to troubleshoot issues with the code.

 To view the worker logs:
 - 1. Open the worker view
 - 2. Go to `Observability`

-To view/update the worker secrets:
+To view or update the worker secrets:
 - 1. Open the worker view
 - 2. Go to `Settings` → `Variables and Secrets`